 After successful completion of these courses, students are granted a master’s degree in literature, law, political science, economics, business administration, regional development studies, international studies and the arts.
 In addition, there is also a one-year, short-term attendance program leading to a master’s degree while working full-time hours.

-Specialist and Interdisciplinary Research – Doctoral Level Section
+Specialist and Interdisciplinary Research – Doctoral Couse

 The Graduate School of Human and Socio-Environmental Studies is an innovative organization that aims at creating a new era of problem solving.
 We strive to provide an educational and research environment in which everyone’s aspirations and dreams can come true.